ZibingZhang/ZibingZhang.github.io/_pages/personal/movies.md

     - The Lego Movie
     - Life of Pi
     - The Lion King
+    - The Lion, the Witch and the Wardrobe
+    - Lincoln
     - Logan
     - Looper
     - "The Lord of the Rings: The Fellowship of the Ring"